 Just a handful of professional skills are reported by Dental Insurance Billers who took the survey.
 Most notably, skills in bill collections, Insurance, Billing, and Accounts Receivable are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Collections, Accounts Receivable, and Billing.
+Skills that are correlated to lower pay, on the other hand, include Collections, Accounts Receivable, and Billing.
 Most people experienced in Billing also know bill collections.

 Pay by Experience Level for Dental Insurance Biller

 Pay by Experience for a Dental Insurance Biller has a positive trend.
 An entry-level Dental Insurance Biller with less than 5 years of experience can expect to earn an average total compensation of $31,000 based on 99 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Dental Insurance Biller with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $35,000 based on 71 salaries.
 An experienced Dental Insurance Biller which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $38,000 based on 80 salaries.
 A Dental Insurance Biller with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $41,000 based on 40 salaries.